The Castle

 As the night deepened, the music rumbled through the darkness, a deep, unholy thrum that sent vibrations through stone and bone alike.
 Some twirled in a frenzy of velvet and leather, their capes slicing through the cool night air.
 Others found higher ground—perched on uneven ledges or leaning theatrically against ancient walls—brooding into the abyss, goblets in hand, whispering unspeakable things.
 Somewhere in the shifting shadows, a guest slipped behind a curtain of mystery, only to return hours later with a new title, a sworn enemy, and absolutely no recollection of what had just transpired.

-And so, the first night ended with capes in disarray, egos inflated, and at least one person sleeping in an actual coffin.
+And so, the night ended with capes in disarray, egos inflated, and at least one person sleeping in an actual coffin.

 The Fortress